joaquinpelle/Skylight.jl/docs/usage.md

                                           temperature=1.0)
 ```

-For the details, see the emission models documentation.
+For the details, see the radiative models documentation.

 #### Image plane